Integrated Environmental Assessment and Management

 If you select the OnlineOpen option and your research is funded by The Wellcome Trust and members of the Research Councils UK (RCUK) you will be given the opportunity to publish your article under a CC-BY license supporting you in complying with Wellcome Trust and Research Councils UK requirements.
 For more information on this policy and the Journal’s compliant self-archiving policy please visit: http://www.wiley.com/go/funderstatement.

 EarlyView: Once a final version of the manuscript has been approved, the manuscript will be removed from the Accepted Articles and posted to the EarlyView web site as a typeset, copyedited, and unpaginated article.
-EarlyView articles will be removed at the time of print publication and archived via a permanent link to the final printed paper appearing on the IEAM website.
-The final printed paper appearing on the journal website represents the official published journal of record.
+EarlyView articles will be removed at the time of issue publication and archived via a permanent link to the final article appearing on the IEAM website.
+The final article on the journal website represents the official published journal of record.

 Errata: If necessary, IEAM will publish errata.
 Authors should advise the editorial office of any significant errors in their published manuscript.